Euvaz/Squiddie/README.md

 ### Configuration

-Firstly, it is necessary to update the environment and application files respectively
+Firstly, it is necessary to update the environment and application files respectively.

 ```sh
 $ cp .env_sample .env && cp application_sample.yaml application.yaml
 ```

-After copying over the sample files, set their values accordingly
+After copying over the sample files, set their values accordingly.

 ### Execution